 Find it: 168 Water St., tulipbaroo.ca

-The low-down: This quirky bakery proves that making vegan and gluten-free sweets doesn’t mean sacrificing flavour and artistry.
-From delicate flowers made out of icing to edible pearls and intricate designs, these pastry pros have mastered the craft of taste and technique.
+The low-down: This quirky bakery proves that making vegan and gluten-free sweets doesn’t have to mean sacrificing flavour and artistry.
+Turning out treats with delicate icing flowers, edible pearls and intricate designs, these pastry pros have mastered the craft of taste and technique.

 Prices: $1.60 to $4.25 each

-What to order: One of their signature cupcakes ($3.25) that look just as good as they taste—we suggest taking a bite out of the I Hemp Heart Banana with hemp hearts, bananas, vegan cream cheese and coconut butter
+What to order: One of the signature cupcakes ($3.25), which look just as good as they taste—we suggest the I Hemp Heart Banana, with hemp hearts, bananas, vegan cream cheese and coconut butter

 Find it: 1304 Topsail Rd., nourishkitchenandbakery.com

-The low-down: Specializing in gluten-free baking, this kitchen and bakery uses locally-sourced ingredients and from-scratch recipes to whip up heavenly confectioneries, freshly baked bread and seasonally-inspired snacks.
+The low-down: Specializing in gluten-free baking, this kitchen and bakery uses locally sourced ingredients to whip up heavenly from-scratch confectioneries, freshly baked bread and seasonally inspired snacks.

 Prices: $3 to $8.95 each